cesium-ml/baselayer/doc/dev.md

 ## New SQL Alchemy 2.0 style select statements

-To start a session without verification (i.e., when not committing to DB):
+To start a database session without write-permission verification:

 ```
 with DBSession() as session: